Every complex tool used to demand cognitive rent: learn my abstractions, internalize my concepts, think my way.

 Layer 1: Context assumptions

 The author wrote the prompt against the backdrop of their specific situation — their tech stack, their team’s conventions, their workflow.
 These shape the prompt in ways that are almost impossible to see from the outside.
 Take a prompt for “write a ticket.”
 That phrase carries a world of assumptions: what a ticket means in their process, how granular it should be, who reads it, what fields exist in their tracker.
-A developer working in a tight-knit four-person startup and a developer working inside an enterprise JIRA workflow might both call the output “a ticket” while meaning entirely different things.
+A developer working in a tight-knit four-person startup and a developer working inside an enterprise Jira workflow might both call the output “a ticket” while meaning entirely different things.
 The prompt is optimized for one of those worlds.
 When you run it in the other, it’s not wrong — it just has the wrong priors.

 Layer 2: Model assumptions